UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Discussion

-\subsubsection{\textbf{Detecting untrustworthy vulnerability predictions}}
+\subsection{Detecting Untrustworthy Vulnerability Predictions}

-Our study supports findings of prior studies~\cite{Ganz:2021:ExplainingGraphNeuralNetworksforVulnerabilityDiscovery, Chakraborty:2022:DeepLearningBasedVulnerabilityDetectionAreWeThereYet, Steenhoek:2023:AnEmpiricalStudyofDeepLearningModelsforVulnerabilityDetection, Cheng:2024:BeyondFidelityExplainingVulnerabilityLocalizationofLearningBasedDetectors}, showing that SOTA vulnerability detection models often make untrustworthy predictions without fully reasoning about the code.
-Untrustworthy predictions can provide misleading suspicious lines, making it harder for developers to identify actual vulnerabilities.
-Even worse, relying on these suspicious lines may result in flawed patches that fail to fix existing vulnerabilities, or even introduce new ones.
-Hence, despite the superior performance of these models, it is also important to assess their decision-making process.
-This paper introduces \truevul{}, the first automated approach for detecting untrustworthy vulnerability predictions.
-The promising results of \truevul{} indicate that analysing the syntaxes of the suspicious lines and their dependencies can be used to detect untrustworthy behaviors of these models.

-Automated trustworthiness assessment is an emerging yet essential challenge, not only for vulnerability detection but also for other ML tasks, such as image classification and artifact generation.
-As far as we know, this critical problem has received limited attention, and we emphasize the need for further exploration.
+This study confirms that SOTA vulnerability detection models often make untrustworthy predictions without fully reasoning about code~\cite{Ganz:2021:ExplainingGraphNeuralNetworksforVulnerabilityDiscovery, Chakraborty:2022:DeepLearningBasedVulnerabilityDetectionAreWeThereYet, Steenhoek:2023:AnEmpiricalStudyofDeepLearningModelsforVulnerabilityDetection, Cheng:2024:BeyondFidelityExplainingVulnerabilityLocalizationofLearningBasedDetectors}.
+Such predictions can mislead developers by highlighting irrelevant lines, leading to ineffective or even harmful patches.
+Hence, despite high performance, it is also important to assess their decision-making.
+We introduce \truevul{}, the first automated approach for detecting untrustworthy vulnerability predictions. \truevul's effectiveness indicates that analysing the syntax and dependencies can reveal untrustworthy behavior.
+Automated trustworthiness assessment is an emerging yet essential challenge, not only for vulnerability detection but also for other ML tasks.
+Yet, this problem remains underexplored and demands further attention.